Did you know poor ergonomics causes 60% of musculoskeletal disorders, lowers productivity by 25%, and increases absenteeism by 30%?

 Lighting: Adequate lighting reduces eye strain and boosts focus, keeping employees alert throughout the day.

-Noise Levels: Minimizing excessive noise to decrease distractions and enhance concentration.
+Noise Levels: Minimizing excessive noise to prevent hearing loss.

 Temperature Control: Maintaining a comfortable temperature to ensure employees can focus without discomfort.